karanspot/is-spot-workloads/README.md

 Python script that scans your current Kubernetes cluster and indicates which workloads may be suitable to run on spot nodes.

 **What do we check?**
 1. All deployments that are NOT in the kube-system namespace.
-You can also add namespaces you want to avoid the script checking on.
+You can also add any additional namespaces you want to exclude.
 2. For each deployment we check, we consider it suitable to run on Spot if:
    a.
-The restart_policy is Always.
+The deployment has more than one replica.
    b.
-The deployment has more than one replica.
+If the deployment doesn't have any karpenter.sh/do-not-evict annotation set to true
+   b.
+If the deployment doesn't have any cluster-autoscaler.kubernetes.io/safe-to-evict label set to false.
    c.
-If pods take more than 10 minutes to get into Ready state.
+If the deployment doesn't have any spotinst.io/restrict-scale-down label set to true.
    d.
-If the deployment doesn't have any cluster-autoscaler.kubernetes.io/safe-to-evict label set to false.
+The deployment's pods don’t request ephemeral storage.
    e.
-The deployment's pods don’t request ephemeral storage.
-   f.
 If the deployment has termination_grace_period_seconds less than 600 seconds
+4. PDBs that are too restrictive and may not be suitable to run on Spot.
-3. Currently, we scan only deployments - and NOT: jobs, stateful sets, etc.
+5. Currently, we scan only deployments - and NOT: jobs, stateful sets, etc.

 Prerequisites
 1. Python 3.x should be installed.